Magdi-khaled/E-commerce-Ystore/README.md

 # Users:

+- Customer:
-- Customer: You can order or display any product you want.
+  You can order or display any product you want.
+- Seller (Admin):
-- Seller: You can display your products for sale.
+  You can display your products for sale.
-- Administrator: There is another interface for the company owner and his employees